simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 # NAME
 }})

-A terminal interface (TUI) for the hledger accounting tool.
+hledger-ui is a terminal interface (TUI) for the hledger accounting tool.
+This manual is for hledger-ui _version_.

 _man_({{
 # SYNOPSIS